MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/methods/devenv-indexof-method-text.md

 author: SusanneWindfeldPedersen
 ---

-# Append Method
+# IndexOf Method
-Appends a copy of the specified string to this instance.
+Reports the one-based index of the first occurrence of the specified string in this instance.
 ```
-[Ok := ] TextBuilder.Append(Text)
+Index := Text.IndexOf(Value, [StartIndex])
 ```
 ## Parameters
-*Text*
+*Value*
 &emsp;Type: Text
-The text to append.
+The string to seek.

+*StartIndex*
+&emsp;Type: Integer
+The one-based search starting position.

 ## Return Value
-*Ok*
+*Index*
-&emsp;Type: Boolean
+&emsp;Type: Integer
-**True** if the operation was successful; otherwise, **false**.
-If you omit this optional return value and the operation does not execute successfully, a run-time error will occur.

 ## See Also
 [Getting Started](../devenv-get-started.md)